Female Argentine builders breaking down barriers

 Twenty women aged between 29 and 59 were trained by the government and employed in the building of the homes, on equal salaries to their male colleagues.

 "We go home and there are the kids, the food, the dishes.
-They (men) go home and are served food.
+They (the men) go home and are served food.
 We need to create equal rights in the home," said Ms Figueras.